tuminoid/kisakone/doc/upgrade/upgrade_to_xxx.md

 Upgrading to version 2015.xxxx:
 ================================

-We will add `:RegistrationRules` table.
+We will add `:RegistrationRules`, `:PDGAPlayers` and `:PDGAStats` tables.

 Please also see the `config_site.php.example` for changes related to Memcached.
+We also support Track.js error tracking.

 --